 In order to stay safe out on the road, on the water, or on the beach over the Memorial Day Weekend, you should keep the following safety tips in mind:

-- If you plan on drinking, avoid driving or operating a boat or watercraft.
-Plan on having a designated driver for your vehicle or boat to drive home.
+- If you plan on drinking, avoid driving or operating a bike or boat.
+Plan on having a designated driver for your vehicle to drive home.
 Alternatively, if you’re going out to a party or event, you may also consider taking a taxi or rideshare to get to your destination.

-- Always make sure that your vehicle, whether a car, boat, or another watercraft, is in good working condition.
+- Always make sure that your vehicle, whether a car, bike, or watercraft, is in good working condition.